syssoni/Virtual-Meeting-Analyzer/README.md

 - `facebook/bart-large-cnn` - for summarizing the text
 - `distilbert-base-uncased-finetuned-sst-2-english` - for analyzing sentiment<br/>

+## Machine learning Pipeline
+1. Loading the video file and extracting audio from it
+2. Converting audio to text (Speech to text)
+3. Summarising the text
+4. Converting text to speech (Text to speech)
+5. Performing the sentiment analysis
+6. Classifying the working environment

-**Sentiment Analysis, Text summarization, Speech-to-text, Hugging Face model, Healthy/Unhealthy working environment, Speaker diarization**
+**Sentiment Analysis, Text summarization, Speech-to-text, Text-to-speech, Hugging Face model, Healthy/Unhealthy working environment, Speaker diarization**

 ## Installation and setup
 ---